-Your daughters, Brenda, Pluma, Eulene, Lois Mommy, Mommy, it will soon be Mother's Day, and how I miss you so, for God called you away, And how sad it is not having you here to call, and saying Happy Mother's Day.
-God knew you had suffered enough, so he called you home to wear your crown, Mommy, your love and memories will always be, even though you are up in heaven looking down.
-The world is filled with wonderful mothers, but none as dear as Because Mommy, on Mother's Day, you were our sunshine.
+Love Your daughters, Brenda, Pluma, Eulene, Lois

+Mommy, it will soon be Mother's Day, and how I miss you so, for God called you away.
+And how sad it is not having you here to call, and saying Happy Mother's Day.

+God strew you ruma supercuse rooms, so wear your crown, Mommy, your love and memories will always be, even though you are up in heaven looking down.

+The world is filled with wonderful mothers, but none as dear as

+Because Mommy, on Mother's Day, you were our sunshine.
 Mommy, you were the prettiest rose of all the flowers, And we are so blessed to have had a Mommy like you, to call "ours."

-I know God has you with Him, and in a special place, Mommy, tell Jesus to save the room beside you for me, that when I get there, I can see your sweet face.
-Mommy, I know you're just a phone call away, so I'm dialing you now to say, Happy Mother's Day.
+Name the so of the you with Him, and in a special place, Mommy, tell Jesus to save the room beside you for me, that when I get there, I can see your sweet face.

+Mommy, I know you're just a phone call away, so I'm dialing you now to say,

+Happy Mother's Day.

-I love you, Ella Jean My Sweet, Sweet Mother My sweet, sweet mother, you are so divine, you are with me all the In my heart and in my mind, your kind of love is so hard to find.
-In heaven, I hope to see you there, Where everyone, like you, will always care.
-Those tears of sorrow that you have cried, For your loved ones who have done passed by.
-Those tears of sorrow, "Mother" I pray someday, That God shall wipe them all away.
+I love you, Ella Jean

+My Sweet, Sweet Mother

+My sweet, sweet mother, you are so divine, you are with me all the time, my heart and in my mind, your kind of love is so hard to find.
+In heaven, I hope to see you there, Where everyone, like you, will always co

+Those tears of sorrow that you have cried, For your loved ones who have done passed by Those tears of sorrow, "Mother" I pray some That God shall wipe them all away.